-In this section, we present an exact quasi-polynomial time algorithm for the $\epsilon$ -RBkM problem on trees.
-We make some modifications to an instance of the $\epsilon$ -RBkM problem.
+In this section, we present an exact quasi-polynomial time algorithm for the ε -RBkM problem on trees.
 Without loss of generality, we assume the tree is rooted at an arbitrary vertex r.
 We repeatedly remove leaves with no client or facility until there is no such leaf in the tree.
 We also repeatedly remove internal vertices of degree two with no client or facility by consolidating their incident edges into one edge of the total length.
-Also, it is not hard to see that by introducing dummy vertices and zero length edges, we can convert this modified rooted tree into an equivalent binary tree in which the clients and facilities are only located on distinct leaves.
+Also, it is not hard to see that by introducing dummy vertices and zero length edges, we can convert this modified rooted tree into an equivalent binary tree1 in which the clients and facilities are only located on distinct leaves.
 In other words, each leaf has either a client or a facility.
 The number of vertices and edges in this binary tree remains linear in the size of the original instance.

-Let $p = \lceil \log{1+\epsilon} n \rceil$ .
-In a solution for the $\epsilon$ -RBkM problem, we say a client or facility has type i if it belongs to a type i cluster for some $0 \le i \le p$ .
-We first observe a structural property in an optimal solution of an instance of $\epsilon$ -RBkM.
-We think of the clients get connected to facilities (the center of the cluster) to get some service.
-Having said this, we prove that there is an optimal solution in which type i clients either enter or leave a subtree but not both.
-In other words, in this solution, there are not two clients of the same type such that one enters the subtree to get connected to a facility and one leaves the subtree to get connected to a facility.
-To see this, let $T_v$ be the subtree rooted at an arbitrary vertex v, and assume clients $j_1$ and $j_2$ have the same type, $j_1$ is not in $T_v$ but enters this subtree to be served by facility $i_1$ , and client $j_2$ is in $T_v$ but leaves this subtree to be served by a facility $i_2$ .
-Then, it is not hard to see that because $j_1$ and $j_2$ have the same type, if we send $j_1$ to $i_2$ and $j_2$ to $i_1$ , we get another feasible clustering with no more cost.
+Let $p = \lceil \log{1+\epsilon} n \rceil$.
+In a solution for the ε -RBkM problem, we say a client or facility has type i if it belongs to a type i cluster for some $0 \le i \le p$.
+We first observe a structural property in an optimal solution of an instance of ε -RBkM.
+Imagine that the clients go to the facilities (the centers of clusters) to recieve some service.
+We prove that there is an optimal solution in which type i clients either do not enter or do not leave any particular subtree.
+In other words, in this solution, there are no two clients of the same type such that one enters the subtree to receive service from a facility outside.
+To see this, let T_v be the subtree rooted at an arbitrary vertex v, and assume clients j_1 and j_2 have the same type, j_1 is not in T_v but enters this subtree to be served by facility i_1 , and client j_2 is in T_v but leaves the same type, if we send j_1 to i_2 and j_2 to i_1 , we get another feasible clustering with no greater cost.
 Therefore, starting from an optimal solution, one can transform it to a new optimal solution satisfying the above property.
-We now present a dynamic programming to compute the optimal solution for the given instance of $\epsilon$ -RBkM in quasi-polynomial time.
+We now present a dynamic programming algorithm to compute an optimal solution for the given instance of ε -RBkM in quasi-polynomial time.

-&lt;sup>1A tree in which every node other than the leaves has two children
+1A tree in which every node other than the leaves has precisely two children